Self-Supervised Siamese Autoencoders

-The Siamese (also known as joint-embedding \citep{assran2023self}) architectures are designed in such way that a so-called backbone network should learn that two distorted versions of an image still represent the same object.
+\paragraph{Siamese networks.} Siamese (also known as joint-embedding \cite{assran2023self}) architectures are designed in a way that a so-called \emph{backbone network} should learn that two distorted versions of an image still represent the same object.
 Intuitively, the reasoning is that the features extracted from the same entity should be similar to each other, even under those distortions.

-Our proposed model builds on SimSiam \citep{chen2021exploring}.
-Because of its simplicity compared to other Siamese architectures, it is well-suited as a basis for more complex architectures.
-In general, Siamese networks consist of two branches encoding two different versions $\x_1$ and $\x_2$ (``views'') of the same input $\x$, which we detail below.
-Each branch in SimSiam contains both an encoder and a so-called predictor network, where the encoders for the two branches share their weights.
-In other approaches, the weights of the networks differ.
-For instance, in MoCo \citep{he2020momentum} and BYOL \citep{grill2020bootstrap}, the weights of one network are a lagging moving average of the other.
-Figure~\ref{fig:models} (left) illustrates the architecture of SimSiam, showing the stop-gradient operation for one side for brevity.
+Our proposed model builds on SimSiam \cite{chen2021exploring}.
+Due to its simplicity compared to other Siamese architectures, it is well-suited as a basis for more complex architectures.
+In general, Siamese networks consist of two branches encoding two different \emph{views}, $\x_1$ and $\x_2$, of the same input $\x$, which we detail below.
+Each branch in SimSiam contains both an encoder and a so-called \emph{predictor network}, where the encoders for the two branches share their weights.
+In other approaches such as in MoCo \citep{he2020momentum} and BYOL \citep{grill2020bootstrap}, the weights of one network are a lagging moving average of the other.
+Figure~\ref{fig:models} (left) illustrates the architecture of SimSiam, showing the stop-gradient operation only for one side for brevity.

-In SimSiam and other state-of-the-art models, the encoder comprises a deep neural network, often referred to as ``backbone''.
-In some cases, there is also an additional so-called projector network.
-The projector consists of a few fully-connected layers and simply takes the output of the backbone as its input.
-The backbone and projector are jointly referred to as the encoder.
-A projector is also used in SimCLR \citep{chen2020simple}, where it improves the downstream performance.
+In SimSiam and other state-of-the-art models, the encoder comprises a neural network, often referred to as \emph{backbone}.
+In some cases, there is also an additional so-called \emph{projector network}.
+A projector is also used in SimCLR \cite{chen2020simple}, where it improves the downstream performance.